Healthy and consistent regulated cash flows give the company room for modest dividend increases.

 The push for new storage development could not have happened at a worse time for storage fundamentals, as rates for AGL's facilities continue to suffer.
 Read more

-We believe AGL's stewardship of investors' capital had been very good, but we are worried that the Nicor deal was an exercise in empire building and that returns on invested capital will suffer, and we are wary of possible further acquisitions.
-AGL Read more
+We believe AGL's stewardship of investors' capital had been very good, but the Nicor deal was an exercise in empire building and that returns on invested capital could suffer as a result, and we are wary of possible further acquisitions.
+AGL has improved Read more

 AGL Resources is an energy services holding company with regulated natural gas utilities in Florida, Georgia, Illinois, Maryland, New Jersey, Tennessee, and Virginia.
 Its Read more